helmetroo/fetch-twitter-bookmarks/README.md

 <a name="how-it-works"></a>
 # How it works
-At the moment, Twitter offers no means through their current developer API enabling you to fetch your bookmarks, but there is a means to do so through an API endpoint the bookmarks page references (see below).
+At the moment, Twitter offers no means through their current developer API enabling you to fetch your bookmarks.
+However, there's a means to do so through an API endpoint the bookmarks page references (see below).
 I'm aware [their team is working on it](https://twittercommunity.com/t/twitter-bookmarks-not-accessible-via-the-api/142160), though.

-1. To be able to leverage this API endpoint, you will need to login to Twitter's site, which this application will do on your behalf through a headless browser, handled by [playwright](https://playwright.dev/).
+1. To leverage this API endpoint, you'll need to login on Twitter's site, which this application will do on your behalf via a headless browser ([playwright](https://playwright.dev/)).
 If Twitter prompts you for a code to log in (either because you have 2FA turned on or because they suspect a "suspicious" login), you'll then be prompted for your authentication code.

 2. When you wish to start fetching bookmarks, the browser navigates to the bookmarks page, and watches for a network request to a specific API endpoint matching this pattern: